Skip to main content

 The data is now loaded into LanceDB.

 To use vector search after loading, you must specify which fields LanceDB should generate embeddings for.
 Do this by wrapping the data (or dlt resource) with the lancedb_adapter function.
+Above we requested the embedding to be created on title column using the configured embedding provider and model.

-Using an adapter to specify columns to vectorizeโ€‹
+Use an adapter to specify columns to vectorizeโ€‹

 Out of the box, LanceDB will act as a normal database.
 To use LanceDB's embedding facilities, you'll need to specify which fields you'd like to embed in your dlt resource.